 Since stand-alone reputation insurance is often cost-prohibitive for small businesses, most rely on the crisis management coverage set out in their business policies, said Michael Perry, vice president of property and casualty at CBIZ.

 “The main risk is that a crisis associated with your business will bring with it so much hardship that the survival of the business is unlikely,” Perry said.
 “Small companies … often have some limited coverage for crisis management.
 Most policies also afford coverage for slander and/or trespassing, for example, which may cause reputational damage.”
 However, he added, “every carrier is different.”

-“Discussions of reputational risk have been swirling around the insurance industry for a long time," Loughlin said.
+“Discussions of reputational risk have been swirling around the insurance industry for a long time,” he said.
 “Experts are always looking at ways to better insure it.
 The real highlight of today’s day and age is cyber liability and crisis management resulting out of data breaches.”